alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 Amazon offers Auto Scaling Groups to create or destroy servers as needed.
 With a custom DNS-based load balancer you will need to orchestrate your servers yourself.
-Fortunately we have been using a custom orchestrator for a few years.
+Fortunately we have been using a custom orchestrator for a few years now.
-The reason is that the default Auto Scaling algorithm sucks.
+The reason is that the default Auto Scaling algorithm is not good for our needs.

 Auto Scaling decides whether to create or destroy instances based solely on their _current_ load: if the average load is above the high watermark (e.g. 90%) then a new instance is created,